TZstatsADS/Fall2018-Project4-sec2-grp8/doc/README.md

 ### Doc folder

-The doc directory contains the main.Rmd of our project.
+The doc directory contains the main.Rmd of our project and html version of our report.